carpentries/instructor-training/_episodes/15-lesson-study.md

 > ## Learner Profiles
 >
-> Sketch out a profile of someone you might expect to attend your workshop, based on the example above.
+> Sketch out a short profile of someone you might expect to attend your workshop, based on the example above.
 > Who are they,
 > what motivating problems do they face,
 > and how might this training help them?